 Coconut flour also has a lot of health benefits compared to almond flour and it's cheaper.

-Both coconut flour and almond flour are low carb flours and naturally gluten-free.
+Both coconut flour and almond flour are low-carb flour and naturally gluten-free.

 As with most keto baking ingredients, there are pros and cons, so let's go through them.